KDE/digikam-doc/showfoto_editor/showfoto_leftsidebar.rst

     The Showfoto Stand-Alone Editor Folders Tab from Left Sidebar

-It divided in tree views from the top to the bottom:
+It divided in three views from the top to the bottom:

     - The **Navigation settings** view providing: